edenspring/wk15d4/README.md

 ## What will we use it for?
 We'll be exploring promises (both promise chaining and async/await syntax) as well as AJAX by hitting this server.
+Take a look at the `cat-card.js` file.
+In here, we've got some JavaScript classes that will create new HTML elements for us.
+The `CatCard` class will create cards to render our cats.
+Once we have the data from our server, we'll use the `new CatCard(catdata)` paradigm to create those elements, then append them somewhere to see them.
+See if you can find any places in the HTML to add them in!

 To get started, head over to `/src/index.js` and take a look!